By Mike Cobb, Director of Engineering

 - 3 copies of your data at all times—one working copy and two backups

 - 1 copy kept off-site or in the cloud

-If you need help finding the right backup solution(s) for your needs, read Best Backup Solutions.
+If you need help finding the right backup solution(s) for your needs, read our article, Best Backup Solutions.

 What Type of Wipe do You Want?